mwang87/MassQueryLanguage_Documentation/docs/index.md

 1. Extracting found MS scans as part of output, default this is off, if you want to do downstream molecular networking - turn this on
 1. If you want to run multiple queries together, you can now, just separate your queries with ```|||``` and then results from multiple queries will be merged together

+!!! note "GNPS Repository Scale Queries"
+    One of the powerful things with MassQL is the ability to scale up to huge amounts of data.
+Luckily at GNPS we have tons of data.
+You can use the above workflow to select datasets (or your own), with hundreds of files queriable at once.
+However, sometimes you want to go really big and search everything at once.
+We have these tools available but they currently require a large amount of compute and require special permissions.
+If you want to do repository scale queries, please contact Ming to collaborate on it.

 ### Web API